Food allergies in children

 Food allergies can be related to other conditions such as eczema and asthma.

-Can allergic responses to food be prevented?
+Can food allergies in children be prevented?

 Children who have known allergies